Nem-Ajvaz/README.md-Generator/README.md

 - [License](#license)
 - [Questions](#questions)
 ## Installation
-undefined
+Clone my repo using the following command `git clone https://github.com/Nem-Ajvaz/README.md-Generator` and then install inquirer using `npm install inquirer`
 ## Usage
-undefined
+Navigate the terminal to index.js in the cloned repo and run `node index.js` to run the program
 ## Contribution
-Against my better judgement I am not taking any contributions right now. undefined
+Against my better judgement I am not taking any contributions right now.
+I'm not accepting any contributions at the moment.
 ## Questions
-For any further questions please reach out to my email :Email: undefined or message me on GitHub: [undefined](https://github.com/undefined)
+For any further questions please reach out to my email :Email: nemanja.ajvaz@gmail.com or message me on GitHub: [undefined](https://github.com/undefined)